stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

 _**Steps to publish regular library jars is [included as an appendix](#publishing-non-über-jars)**_

 To complicate the issue further, I didn't just want to privately publish my standard artifacts, I want to publish an über jar.
-Similar to how Docker creates an easy deploy with just 1 file, an über jar is similiar.
+Similar to how Docker creates an easy deploy with just 1 file, an über jar is similar.
 It is also similar to how a Java War file is a deployable package.
 Normal Jar files are lean, they only contain your compiled code and publish their dependencies in a POM file.
 This is great for libraries, but in the case where the jar is meant to be a standalone executable all dependencies will need to be included.
 This is an über jar, it is like a regular jar but includes